 - Building partnerships and reducing duplication of efforts among organizations with similar or overlapping goals;

 - Communicating needs to state and federal officials when funding becomes available, particularly after a disaster; and

 - Increasing public awareness of local hazards and disaster preparedness.

 What laws govern the hazard mitigation planning process?

 State, Indian Tribal, and local governments are required by 44 CFR Part 201 to develop a hazard mitigation plan as a condition for receiving certain types of non-emergency disaster assistance, including funding for mitigation projects.
 The Robert T. Stafford Disaster Relief and Emergency Assistance Act (Public Law 93-288)

 , as amended by the Disaster Mitigation Act of 2000, provides the legal basis for State, local, and Indian Tribal governments to undertake a risk-based approach to reducing risks from natural hazards through mitigation planning.

-What are the top hazards to Clermont County?
+What are the hazards identified in the Plan?